 The Company's financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards.
+Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").